India has reported more than 3 crore coronavirus cases till date

 These plans are the customized policies that cover COVID-19 treatment costs.
 They cover the cost of pre-hospitalization, hospitalization, and post-hospitalization expenses.
 Here are two such policies in India under the IRDAI.

-It is a health insurance indemnity policy that covers AYUSH treatment, homecare, pre-hospitalization, post-hospitalization, and ambulance expenses.
+It is a health insurance indemnity policy covering AYUSH treatment, homecare, pre-hospitalization, post-hospitalization, and ambulance expenses.
 This short-term policy has a waiting period of 15 days.
 It comes with a sum assured of up to Rs.5 lakh

-This is a policy for individuals only that offers the entire benefit of the sum assured amount if a policyholder has the coronavirus infection that matches a certain severity.
+This policy for individuals only offers the entire benefit of the sum assured amount if a policyholder has a coronavirus infection that matches a certain severity.
 The policy has a sum assured per individual ranging between Rs.
 50,000 and Rs.
 2.5 lakh.
-It is valid only if insured is hospitalized for 72 continuous hours.
+It is valid only if the insured is hospitalized for 72 continuous hours.